-In a tennis match, zero means love, so the tennis scoring system is indeed the oddest and strange scoring system than other sports.
+In a tennis match, love means zero, so the tennis scoring system is indeed the oddest and strange scoring system than other sports.
 So, how does tennis score work?

 Stick with us for a few minutes as we are going to explain the tennis scoring system in detail.